ghi-electronics/duelink-holiday-tree/index.md

 </p>

 Plug your tree using the included USB cable and enjoy the preloaded demo.
+You can use anything USB to power it up: PC, phone charger, or power bank.
 Then you can try any of the examples below as is, or **change them** any way you like!

 To load a project: **Click** ➡ **Connect** ➡ **Run**!